sevaru/nx/docs/generated/packages/nx/documents/show.md

 Type: `string`

-Outputs projects with the specified seperator
+Outputs projects with the specified separator

 ##### type